trashbirdecology/luisdva.github.io/_posts/2018-09-14-spreadsheet-hijinks.md

 |murder of rows                                                           |@RileenSinha     |
 |GroupNotRow                                                              |@kevin_lanning   |

-Overall, there seems to be no clear-cut consensus but a few themes kept popping up,
+Overall, there seemed to be no clear-cut consensus but a few themes kept popping up, such as: groups/subgroups, headers, row groups, etc. Everyone is familiar with this somewhat annoying practice, and people from different

 In the end, this is what I'll